GTBitsOfGood/angels-among-us/README.md

     }
    ```

    The value of the email field should be the email address you will be logging in with via gmail.
 You have now added yourself as a valid account with an admin role.
+The value of lowerEmail should be your email but all lowercase.

 6. Navigate to `localhost:3000` using your web browser.
 Click "Sign in with Google" and log into using the email you used to make the `account` document.